 PSC 2993Special Topics in Comparative Politics (Political Violence in the Middle East)

-All students in the BA in international affairs program must complete either a functional or regional concentration, which are listed below.
+All students in the BA in international affairs program must complete either a functional or regional concentration, options for which are listed below.

 Regional concentrations